open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 ------------
 We count on user feedback to improve our devices, as we test them before they get to you but might not have covered all the use cases and your particular hardware.
 Always test new devices by performing checks on a short recording before using them for research.

 If you find any problems, please let us know and we will address them as fast as we can.
-We would appreciate it if you can post a GitHub Issue to the plugin repository `here <https://github.com/open-ephys-plugins/rhythm-oni-plugin/issues>`_.
+We would appreciate it if you can post a GitHub Issue to the `plugin repository <https://github.com/open-ephys-plugins/rhythm-oni-plugin/issues>`_.

 While acquisition board usage is the same, we will be slowly updating the documentation to reflect these changes.
-You are welcome to contribute to our documentation `here <https://github.com/open-ephys/acq-board-docs>`_.
+You are welcome to contribute to our documentation `hosted on GitHub <https://github.com/open-ephys/acq-board-docs>`_.

 .. _newfpga_why: